 The second Affidavit confirmed the diagnosis of Scoliosis, adding the degenerative disease was hereditary.
-The Affidavit went on to say any disk herniation had been fully resolved and that although the patient complained of lightheadedness, and numbness in her neck and shoulder area, such symptoms could not be readily supported by medical evidence.
+The Affidavit went on to say any disk herniation had been fully resolved and that although the patient complained of lightheadedness and numbness in her neck and shoulder area, the medical evidence did not support such symptoms.

-Woo took the witness stand and testified she still suffered from serious back and neck pain.
+Woo testified that she still suffered from severe back and neck pain.
 She said she was unable to work longer than about three hours a day because her neck and shoulder area caused her acute and lasting pain and discomfort.

-After both sides rested and closed the Court took the matter under advisement.
-Three days later each side received a copy of the Court’s decision.
-It read in part:
+Three days later, each side received a copy of the Court’s decision.

 “Although there is clear and convincing evidence Woo suffered a whiplash neck injury as a result of the collision caused by Jones’ negligence, the Plaintiff failed to prove the injuries to her spine were caused by the Defendant.
 Although the Court recognizes such a collision probably aggravated the Plaintiff’s Scoliosis, the Court cannot confirm nor deny the degree of the injuries which were caused by Jones.

-Absent testimony from the Plaintiff defining the degree and severity, the Court is unable to rely solely on the Plaintiff’s testimony in determining the seriousness of the Plaintiff’s injuries.
+Absent evidence from the Plaintiff defining the degree and severity, the Court is unable to rely solely on the Plaintiff’s testimony in determining the seriousness of the Plaintiff’s injuries.

-Both of the Defendant’s Verified Medical Affidavits confirmed the Plaintiff’s disk herniation had fully resolved.
+Both of the Defendant’s medical experts confirmed the Plaintiff’s disk herniation had fully resolved.
 Although the Plaintiff testified she continued to suffer acute pain and discomfort, she was unable to introduce any recognizable medical evidence to that effect.

-Absent the requisite evidence to support a finding of serious bodily injury the Court has no option but to sustain the lower Court's decision.
-Therefore the Defendant’s Motion for Summary Judgment is granted and the Plaintiff’s whiplash neck injury case is dismissed with prejudice.”
+Without the necessary evidence to support a finding of serious bodily injury, the Court has no option but to find for the Defendant.
+Therefore, the Defendant’s Motion for Summary Judgment is granted, and the Plaintiff’s whiplash neck injury case is dismissed with prejudice.”